zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/codebuild/codebuild_run.md

 ---
 # User change
-title: "Run Docker images for Arm from Docker Hub and AWS Elastic Container Regitry (ECR)"
+title: "Run Docker images for Arm from Docker Hub and AWS Elastic Container Registry (ECR)"

 weight: 3 # 1 is first, 2 is second, etc.